Guide to US Applications • Undergraduate

 1) Think of your options:

-If you have been deferred from the US university to which you have applied early, take some time and think about whether it is your preferred choice and review your alternatives.
+If you have been deferred from the US university to which you applied early, consider whether it is your preferred choice and review your alternatives.
 If you still want to try to get accepted here, then it’s time to start working towards this objective.
 If you have also applied to universities for regular decisions, remember to keep an eye on any updates from them as well.

 2) Send an update letter:

 Check if your university accepts a letter updating them on new developments and achievements in your life.
 This is sometimes requested through your university student portal.
 Follow any specific instructions they give on what to include in the letter.
 This can further demonstrate your interest in the university and highlight your areas of growth and progress.
-Be clear, concise and only provide information that would be relevant for the admissions committee to give yourself the best chance of being accepted.
-For example, write about any volunteer work you have been a part of and what you learnt from it in a few sentences.
+Be clear and concise, and only provide relevant information for the admissions committee.
+For example, write about any volunteer work you have participated in since you submitted your application in a few sentences.
+Avoid overly detailed narratives or irrelevant anecdotes.
+Instead, focus on the impact you made, the skills you developed, and how the experience aligns with your academic or career goals.
+Also, do not repeat the activities mentioned in your early application.

 3) Demonstrate interest:

-Sometimes small things can really help give your application an edge.
-If the university offers an alumni or admissions interview and you haven’t already done one, think about doing it.
-An interview can help the admissions committee gain a better understanding of your personality and determine if you are a good fit for the university.
-There are also some third-party companies such as Initial View that offer general interviews, which you can send to select universities.
+Sometimes demonstrating interest can give your application an edge.
+If the university offers an alumni or admissions interview and you haven’t already done one, consider scheduling one.
+An interview can help the admissions committee better understand your personality and determine if you are a good fit for the university.
+There are also some third-party interview companies, such as Initial View, that offer general interviews, which you can send to select universities.
 Check if your university accepts this and register.
-If you plan on travelling soon, consider visiting your university as this can also demonstrate interest.
+If you plan on travelling soon, consider visiting your university, as this can also demonstrate interest.

 4) Continue to work hard: